-Delegate/Alternate Delegate forms are available on LCI's web site.
+Delegate/Alternate Delegate forms are available on LCI's website.

-- The authorized club officer may certify one delegate and one alternate delegate for every 25 members or major fraction thereof - Allowable club delegate table is available on LCI's Web site - The completed form should be signed by the authorized club officer and returned to LCI by May 1

-- All club delegates and alternate delegates should keep a copy of the Delegate/Alternate Delegate form and present it at the Credentials Certification counters - Club delegates must be registered for the convention - Forms not submitted prior to May 1 can be signed at the convention by an authorized club officer or, if no such club officer is present at the convention, by the district governor, district governor-elect or second vice district governor - Replacement forms are available on LCI's Web site, by request or onsite at the convention
+- The authorized club officer may certify one delegate and one alternate delegate for every 25 members or major fraction thereof; - Allowable club delegate table is available on the LCI website; - The completed form should be signed by the authorized club officer and returned to LCI by May 1 each year; - All club delegates and alternate delegates should keep a copy of the Delegate/Alternate Delegate form and present it at the Credentials Certification counters; - Club delegates and Alternate delegates must be registered for the convention; - We ask that delegate forms be submitted, to the Member Service Center at International Headquarters, no later than May 1 each year, otherwise you will be required to hand-carry your form with you to the Convention.
+If the form was not completed and signed by an authorized club officer before arrival at the convention, you will be required to bring a club officer to the Certification area with you, present their government issued ID, to sign the form in the presence of a credentials committee member.
+If no such club officer is present at the convention then, you will need to bring a district officer (district governor, district governor elect or second vice district governor) with you. - Blank delegate forms are available on the LCI website and also printed in the February and April issues of the LION magazine.